-Recent articles in 2020 continue to display minimal bias such as this Japan expands coronavirus emergency nationwide amid spike in cases, however, there is still a lack of hyperlinked sourcing, though they generally provide video as a source.
-However, during 2020 they promoted misinformation as it relates to Coronavirus.
+Recent articles in 2020 continue to display minimal bias, such as this Japan expands coronavirus emergency nationwide amid spike in cases; however, there is still a lack of hyperlinked sourcing, though they generally provide video as a source.
+However, in 2020 they promoted misinformation as it relates to Coronavirus.

-Editorially, WION presents both sides, however, a review of 50+ opinion pieces reveals slightly more favor the right with some praising PM Modi and others promoting nationalism.
-In general, news reporting is factual and low biased, while editorials lean slightly right.
+Editorially, WION presents both sides; however, a review of 50+ opinion pieces reveals slightly more favor the right, with some praising PM Modi and others promoting nationalism.
+Generally, news reporting is factual and low-biased, while editorials lean slightly right.

 Failed Fact Checks

 - “new virus” named hantavirus has emerged in China in March 2020 – False

 - “Portuguese nurse dies two days after getting the Pfizer Covid vaccine” – Misleading